“The best talk I saw all year.”

 £500 for half an hour, £1,000 for an hour.
 Totes worth it too.
 I bring my own clicker.

-My fee for panel thingies is a bit less.
+My fee for panel thingies and academic conferences is a bit less.

 Because I am